 - social isolation

 - home maintenance.

-A report by Trulia, an online real estate resource, estimates that more than 3.6 million rooms in the US are unoccupied, and could be rented out.
+A report by Trulia, estimates that more than 3.6 million rooms in the US are unoccupied and could be rented out.
 This study found that graduate students could save up to $24,000 each year by renting a room rather than a one-bedroom apartment.
-Also, the study found that there are more than 38,000 spare bedrooms in the homes of Boston baby boomers.
+The also study found that there are more than 38,000 spare bedrooms in the homes of Boston baby boomers.

 We know that many older adults in our neighborhoods have found themselves with space in their homes and a need for some companionship and simple home maintenance.
 We hope this opportunity provides more options for people as they are thinking about how they want to live out their future.

 Our hypothesis?
 By matching older adults with people looking for rooms to rent, we will open up new affordable rental units.
 We'll also create sustainable living environments that support residents as they age.

 During the pilot, Nesterly and the City worked to bring this innovative housing solution to Boston.
 There was strong demand for the program.
 Working with local organizations and schools, Nesterly received more than 80 applications in only three weeks.
 Applicants worked with Nesterly to find matches that also helped build a stronger community.
 The pilot resulted in eight successful matches in Boston and surrounding cities.